Bill to ban conversion therapy: How local MPs voted

 "It's really important we get the balance right."

-Fellow National member, Bay of Plenty MP Todd Muller, said he'd had similar concerns but voted for the bill because he realised it addressed them.
+Bay of Plenty MP Todd Muller, also of National, said he had had similar concerns, but voted for the bill because he realised it addressed them.

 "Looking at the bill and listening to the debate, I felt comforted that there would be normal protections for family conversations which occur in every young person's life.